UAW Academic Student Employees (ASEs) contract

 Section 4.
 No reference to grievances shall be placed in an individual’s personnel file.

 Section 5.
 All materials in the personnel file of an ASE, including supervisory job performance evaluations, shall be confidential except as required to be publicly available under State and/or Federal law.
-The University will limit access to student evaluations to those undergraduate, graduate, and professional students, and faculty, with UW Net ID.
+The University will limit access to student evaluations to those undergraduate, graduate, and professional students and faculty with UW Net ID.

 Section 6.
 The Union shall be provided access to bargaining unit member personnel files with the written consent of the individual ASE.
 A copy shall be provided upon request.